khushichauhan7/IPL-Dashboard/README.md

-Here’s a cleaner, more polished, and slightly more “wow” README you can drop straight into your repo 👇

----

 # 🏏 IPL Match Insights Dashboard

 A sleek, interactive **Streamlit dashboard** that dives deep into IPL data (2019–2024), uncovering trends, player performances, and match-winning patterns — with a built-in **match outcome predictor**.